+Interested in getting involved on campus?
 We have more than 80 student-led clubs and organizations on campus.
-Browse the list below, or see the full directory on ConnQuest.
+You can browse the list below, or see the full directory on ConnQuest, our engagement portal.

 Psi Chi National Psychology Honor Society

 The initiation ceremony for the College's chapter of Psi Chi, the psychology national honor society, is a momentous and proud event for the chosen psychology students and the psychology department.
 Psi Chi's mission is to produce a well-educated, ethical, and socially responsible member committed to contributing to the science and profession of psychology and to society in general.
 As a national honor society, Psi Chi's purpose is to encourage, stimulate, and maintain excellence in scholarship of the individual members in all fields, particularly in psychology, and to advance the science of psychology.